jamesenki/dashboards/docs/MLOPSPlan.md

 2. The API interface for serving predictions is in place
 3. The basic model implementations exist but may be using static or simulated logic

-## What's Missing in the Current MLOps Infrastructure
+## Current MLOps Infrastructure State

+### Implemented Components
+1. **Model Performance Monitoring**: Implemented comprehensive monitoring dashboard with metrics collection, visualization, and reporting capabilities
+2. **Drift Detection**: Basic implementation of drift monitoring and visualization to identify when models need retraining
+3. **Reporting System**: Robust model performance reporting with export functionality for PDF and CSV formats

+### What's Still Missing
 1. **Feedback Loop System**: No mechanism to collect feedback on prediction accuracy
-2. **Model Versioning**: No clear versioning system for deployed models
+2. **Model Versioning**: Basic model versioning exists but needs enhancement
 3. **Automated Retraining Pipeline**: No automated process to retrain models with new data
-4. **Model Performance Monitoring**: No metrics collection on prediction quality
-5. **Feature Store**: No centralized repository for training features
+4. **Feature Store**: No centralized repository for training features
+5. **A/B Testing Framework**: No capability to compare different model versions in production

 ## Proposed MLOps Implementation